yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/pages/group.md

 ##### Josie Xing

-I’m a first-year Master’s student in Biomedical Engineering at Duke University, with a bachelor's degree in Biological Sciences from Xi’an Jiaotong-Liverpool University.
+I’m a second-year Master’s student in Biomedical Engineering at Duke University, with a bachelor's degree in Biological Sciences from Xi’an Jiaotong-Liverpool University.
 My research centers on using single-cell transcriptomic data to elucidate metabolic pathways, with a growing interest in incorporating machine-learning methods into this work.
 Outside of academics, I enjoy working out, baking, and exploring coffee brewing.

+{% include spareline.html%}
+{% include image.html image_path="../pics/srikarkavirayuni.png" image_width="20%" %}

+##### Srikar Kavirayuni

+•	My name is Srikar Kavirayuni, and I am currently a MS student in the BME department at Duke University.
+I previously did my undergrad at Duke as well, majoring in BME and CS.
+Currently, I am working on developing statistical and ML approaches to uncover relationships between non-coding genomic features and cellular phenotypes using large-scale data.
+I have worked previously to answering many cool questions in AI based therapeutic and bio- design.
+In my free time, I enjoy playing tennis, relaxing with my friends (or just relaxing in general), and going on casual jam-sessions.

 {% include spareline.html%}